chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 The project submitted initial DD information along with [the application](https://github.com/cncf/toc/issues/1365).

-Project maintainers were responsive throughout the process.
+Project maintainers were very responsive throughout the process.

 The process satisfies the due diligence review criteria.